imagitama/open-sim-gauge/README.md

 ## Ideas

-- better interpolation of values for smoother updates
 - send `config.json` to clients to remote update
 - Android/iOS app
 - add JSON validation for better UX